Skip to Main Content

 • What kinds of sources are required or allowed?

-Preliminary Research (Pre-search)
+Do Preliminary Research (Pre-Search)

-Preliminary research gives you a better sense of the topic.
+Get a better sense of the topic:

 • Basic concepts, principles, approaches